daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 That said, tinkering with weird stuff is not easy.
 Obviously, the difficulty varies from situation to situation, but difficulties starting at 7 are not unreasonable.
 The time, tools, and training required would be similar to the time, tools, and training needed to repair a device.
 If the tinkering results in a long-term benefit for the character---such as creating an artifact that they can use---the GM should require them to spend XP to make it.

-{{< hint info >}}
+> [!NOTE]
-Circumstances really matter.
+> Circumstances really matter.
 For example, sewing a dress by hand might take five times as long (or more) as using a sewing machine.
-{{< /hint >}}

-{{< hint info >}}
+> [!NOTE]
-The GM is free to overrule some attempts at creation, building, or repair, requiring that the character have a certain level of skill, proper tools and materials, and so forth.
+> The GM is free to overrule some attempts at creation, building, or repair, requiring that the character have a certain level of skill, proper tools and materials, and so forth.
-{{< /hint >}}

-{{< hint info >}}
+> [!NOTE]
-Obviously, what is considered "weird stuff " will vary from setting to setting, and sometimes the concept might not apply at all.
+> Obviously, what is considered "weird stuff " will vary from setting to setting, and sometimes the concept might not apply at all.
 But many times, there will be something in the setting that is too strange, too alien, too powerful, or too dangerous for PCs to mess around with (or at least mess around with easily).
 Einstein may have been extraordinary, but that doesn't mean he could reverse-engineer a teleporter made in another dimension.
-{{< /hint >}}

 ### Crafting Difficulty and Time